akochkinbyrewerk/docs/Kiosk/en/F.A.Q. [en].md

 ## How can I pay for Trovemat Kiosk?

 After you place your order on our web-site, we will contact with you about payment details.
-We require 100% payment of the ordeк before order will be processed.
+We require 100% payment of the order before order will be processed.

 ## Delivery